 Amount

 - Some states limit the amount that can be deducted from the employee’s wages in case of an overpayment.
 This amount might be a set number or a percent of the employee’s normal wages that can be deducted.
-If the overpayment amount was particularly high and you can’t reverse the payment, it might be worth working out a separate arrangement with the employee to get the overpaid money back.
+If the overpayment amount is particularly high, and you cannot cancel the payment, it might be worth working out a separate arrangement with the employee to get the overpaid money back.

 -